google-marketing-solutions/margin-protection/ts/docs/examples_cm360.md

 # CM360 Rule Example: Placements Without Ads

-This guide demonstrates how to create a custom rule to monitor for a common trafficking issue in Campaign Manager 360 (CM360): active placements that do not have any ads assigned to them.
+This html/guide demonstrates how to create a custom rule to monitor for a common trafficking issue in Campaign Manager 360 (CM360): active placements that do not have any ads assigned to them.

 **Goal:** Alert the user if an active placement is found without any ad rotations, as this will prevent the placement from serving impressions.